Shopify/liquid/_basics/operators.md

 description: Using operators to perform calculations in the Liquid template language.
 ---

 Liquid includes many logical and comparison operators.
+You can use operators to create logic with [control flow]({{ "/tags/control-flow/" | prepend: site.baseurl }}) tags.

 ## Basic operators